 - Customers these days expect a seamless, simple payment and checkout experience.

-At Cardpay, payment agnosticism is something that we understand distinctly, and strive to fulfil constantly with our customers.
+At Unlimint, payment agnosticism is something that we understand distinctly, and strive to fulfil constantly with our customers.

-That’s why we cover over 500 different payment options, from the internationally known, to the domestically popular payment solutions and currencies.
+That’s why we cover thousands of different payment options, from the internationally known, to the domestically popular payment solutions and currencies.

 In practice, this means that when a customer from Hong Kong accesses your site, they’ll be able to pay using anything from credit/debit to WeChat or any number of domestic payment solutions.